 Below, you’ll find our list of the best VPNs for the UAE:

-Few other services can match NordVPN in terms of network size.
-Users can choose servers designed for activities like streaming, file-sharing, and gaming, or choose one of its more than 5,000 servers (across 62 countries) directly.
-This means you’ll always have a nearby server, increasing the chance of a low-latency connection, and ensuring your Skype video calls are crystal clear and delay-free.
+NordVPN is our first choice for a UAE VPN.
+It tops our list of the fastest VPNs and operates a huge network.
+Users can choose servers designed for activities like streaming, file-sharing, and gaming, or choose one of its more than 5,500 servers (across 59 countries) directly.
+This means you’ll always have a nearby server, increasing the chance of a low-latency internet connection, and ensuring your Skype video calls are crystal clear and delay-free.

 NordVPN offers more security options than many of its rivals.
 In addition to its 256-bit encryption, application-specific kill switch, and DNS, IPv6, and WebRTC leak protection, it offers automatic ad-blocking, malware-scanning, dual VPN functionality, and even the ability to connect to Tor over a VPN.
 NordVPN does not log any personally identifiable information, so you can rest assured your activities will remain private at all times.